Mehdislik/Traffic-Predict/README.md

 * This repo evaluates ARIMA, LSTM, and Chronos-Bolt on the same data and reports **inference-only** latency for fairness with pretrained models.

-If you want, I can also generate a ready-to-use `requirements.txt` and a `.gitignore` file.
 ```